Where Should I Place My Cameras?

 - Place your cameras under eaves other shelter to help protect them from rain, snow, and dust.

 - Mount them as high up as you can to achieve the desired view so that they can’t easily be reached or tampered with.

-- For outdoor cameras, use silicone caulk to seal them to provide additional protection against the elements.
+- For outdoor cameras, use silicone caulk to seal the base to provide additional protection against the elements.

 - Use the privacy mask features of the AvertX software to block cameras from recording things you wish to exclude from surveillance.